boopsboops/crack-pipe/README.md

 ## Step 11: Pipeline statistics

-Once last step.
+One last step.
 This generates stats for the numbers of reads at each stage.
 The -f argument is the path to your raw R1 reads file.
 This enables you to track your losses of reads at each step.

 ```
 ./generate-stats.sh -f temp/fastq/your-reads.R1.fastq.gz